Economic warfare: World War II

 Clear examples of economic warfare occurred during World War II when the Allied powers followed such policies to deprive the Axis economies of critical resources.
 The British Royal Navy again blockaded Germany although with much more difficulty than in 1914.
 The US Navy, especially its submarines, cut off shipments of oil and food to Japan.

 In turn, Germany attempted to damage the Allied war effort via submarine warfare: the sinking of transport ships carrying supplies, raw materials, and essential war-related items such as food and oil.
-As the Allied air forces grew, they mounted an Oil campaign of World War II to deprive Germany of fuel.
+As the Allied air forces grew, they mounted the oil campaign of World War II to deprive Germany of fuel.

 Neutral countries continue to trade with both sides.
-The Royal Navy could not stop land trade, so the allies made other effort to cut off sales to Germany of critical minerals such as tungsten, chromium, mercury and iron ore from Spain, Portugal, Turkey, Sweden and elsewhere.
+The Royal Navy could not stop land trade, so the allies made other efforts to cut off sales to Germany of critical minerals such as tungsten, chromium, mercury and iron ore from Spain, Portugal, Turkey, Sweden and elsewhere.
 Germany wanted Spain to enter the war but they could not agree to terms.
 To keep Germany and Spain apart, Britain used a carrot-and-stick approach.
 Britain provided oil and closely monitored Spain's export trade.
 It outbid Germany for the wolfram, whose price soared, and by 1943, wolfram was Spain's biggest export-earner.
 Britain's cautious treatment of Spain brought conflict with the more aggressive American policy.
-In the Wolfram Crisis of 1944 Washington cut off oil supplies but then agreed with London's requests to resume oil shipments.James W. Cortada, "Spain and the second world war."
-Journal of Contemporary History 5.4 (1970): 65-75.
+In the Wolfram Crisis of 1944 Washington cut off oil supplies but then agreed with London's requests to resume oil shipments.
 Portugal feared a German-Spanish invasion, but when that became unlikely in 1944, it virtually joined the Allies.